girlcrunk/girlcrunk/README.md

 - ⚡ Fun fact: ...
 -->

-<p>My name is Dani, I'm an agroecologist and university researcher; and I am learning to code :)
+<p>I'm an agroecolog🌱st and university researcher; and I am learning to code :)

 <p> I just now learned that if I created a repository with my github name, it would be a ✨ _special_ ✨ repository that would show up on my profile page and help others get to know me.</p>